 If you don't have ArcGIS Pro or an ArcGIS account, you can sign up for an ArcGIS free trial.

-- Under New and Blank Templates, choose Global Scene.
+- Under New Project, choose Global Scene.

 - In the Create a New Project window, choose the following parameter values: